kazurayam/Katalon-IDEA-Combination/README.md

 ## Conclusion

 I have developed a way to develop Java/Groovy classes in IntelliJ IDEA using any unit-testing frameworks (JUnit4, JUnit Jupyter, TestNG, Spock) and utilize the library in a Katalon Studio project.
+Gradle build tool plays an essential role here.
+IntelliJ IDEA ensures me enjoyable programming experience.
+I feel contented with this combination of Katalon and IntelliJ IDEA.

-I enjoy programming in IntelliJ IDEA.
-I would no longer use the `Keywords` folder in a Katalon project to develop extension libraries.
+So, I would no longer use the `Keywords` folder in a Katalon project to develop extension libraries.

 ## Environment I used